MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 Use the following required policies to set speaker and user attribution.

 - `enrollUserOverride`: To control user biometric (voice) enrollment using the Teams desktop client (Windows).
 This isn't required to be set for mobile accounts.
 Allowed values are `Enabled` and `Disabled`.
 - `roomAttributeUserOverride`: To control the voice-based user identification in meeting rooms.
 Required for MTR accounts.
 Allowed values are `Off`, `attribute`, which means room participants will be distinguished and identified based on enrolled voices (if enrolled).
 - `enabletranscription`: Required for user and Teams rooms accounts.
 Allowed values are `true` and `false`.

+## Set the tenant policies

-## To set the tenant policies, complete the following steps.
+Use PowerShell to set the tenant policies.

 1. Open the PowerShell admin mode.